ManojBang123/ManojBang-software-engineer-interview/SoftwareEngineerInterview/CSharp/README.md

-# Zip Installment Calcualtor Service
+# Zip Installment Calculator Service

 ## Patterns/Technologies/Packages:
 This Solution is built using Repository Pattern and Unit of Work Pattern .
 Below are technolgies, pattterns,packages involved in this project